imitablerabbit/regex-highlighter/README.md

 Once minified, add the files to the build folder and the newly updated source files to the src folder.
 If a new language has been added, please add an example of the language highlighting in the example.

+If any new functions have been added or an important change has been made to the structure of the code, please make sure to build the documentation again.
+This can be done by running JSDoc on the src folder.
+More specifically run this from cmd (Change to a linux version if needed) `"node_modules/.bin/jsdoc" --readme DOCS.md src -r -d docs`

 ## To Do:
 - Add in depth documentation to this project
 - Add some more error checking to the javascript file